-- All physicians and staff, as well as patients, must wear a mask or cloth face covering.
-Patients are encouraged to bring their own masks to their appointment.
+- All physicians, staff, and patients must wear a mask or cloth face covering.
+Patients are encouraged to bring their own masks to their appointments.

-- We will be taking the temperature of everyone who comes to our facilities and won’t admit anyone with a fever.
+- We will be taking the temperature of everyone who comes to our facilities.
+We will not admit anyone with a fever.

 - We are limiting the number of people who may accompany patients during visits.
 Adult patients are limited to one guest during their visit.
 Pediatric patients may have more than one guest accompany them if needed.

-- Office and ASC patients will be scheduled to minimize the number of patients in the office or surgery center at one time.
+- Office and Ambulatory Surgery Centers (ASC) patients will be scheduled to minimize the number of patients in the office or surgery center at one time.

 - Where appropriate, we will continue to use telemedicine for many patients.

-- Patients who are over 80 years old or who are immunocompromised shouldn’t come to the office unless instructed to come in by the physician.
+- Patients who are over 80 years old or who are immunocompromised should not come to the offices unless instructed by a physician.

-As always, our mission is to provide the highest level of care in a safe environment and we remain committed to that mission.
+As always, our mission is to provide the highest level of care in a safe environment.
+We remain committed to that mission.

-If you have any questions prior to your appointment, please don’t hesitate to contact your local Georgia Urology office.
+If you have any questions, please contact your local Georgia Urology office.